johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/john/README.md

 - Grind the points mentioned above and the rest of the MOM project over Thanksgiving break.
 Halfway-mostly done with the listed points in the entry above.
 Be ready for the real demo
 - Happy Thanksgiving!

+## 2022-11-28: Finishing-project-for-the-final-demo
+- Finished all the technical/implementation aspects of the project --> ready to demo
+- Web application is up, running, and deployed properly, DynamoDB is finished and presents and organizes data in a clean manner, and MOM device successfully reads WiFi signals and uploads to the AWS cloud successfully.
+- Prep for demo by reviewing what Franklin, Vish, and I will be presenting which aspects of the project

+#2022-11-29: Demo
+- Demo went great!
+TAs, peer reviewers, and professor liked our project!

+#2022-12-4: Preparing-for-final-presentation
+- Prepared slides presentation and what Franklin, Vish, and I will be saying at the presentation
+- Try on suits
+- Prepared for our final presentation by doing mock presentation
+- also created a video the other day demonstrating our project/MOM device in action

+#2022-12-6: Final-presentation
+- Final presentation went great!
+- Some intriguing questions by the peer reviewers-if we had the time, their questions/suggestion are 100% worth considering!
+- Done with project!
+Had a lot of fun working on it with my team.
+Lots of onerous, hard work and very stressful at times throughout the semester, but we got through it!